 Nothing in this Part or the emergency regulations made thereunder shall operate to prejudice or affect any right which, if this Part had not been enacted, a person would have had to recover damages, take any suit or proceeding, or receive any payment or compensation in respect of any personal injury sustained by him.

-[Section 55 inserted by No. 22 of 1974 s.
+[Section 55 inserted: No. 22 of 1974 s.
 18.]

 56. Compensation